 London came to live with hundreds of Union Jack flags adorning the famous streets and landmarks.
 Tens of thousands of people crowded in front of Buckingham Palace and at the Mall, hoping to get a glimpse of the Queen and the Royal Family.

 Disclaimer: The following content may contain affiliate links.
-When you click and shop the links, we may receive a small commission, at no extra cost to you.
+This means when you click and shop the links, I may receive a small commission, at no extra cost to you.
+But you will be supporting me with the running cost of this blog and contributing to a good cause from the proceeds.
+Rest assured that I will only recommend products and services I’ve tried and loved.
 Read the full disclosure here.

 Here I was wearing a white linen shirt from H&M, an old skirt See by Chloe, similar here and here, both 30% off right now!
 I completed this look with an oversized (the husband’s) denim jacket, similar here, and my Loewe hammock bag (sold out, but similar finishing here).
 I love this look.
 So effortlessly chic and comfortable.

 — Shop the post —